DONATE

 January 22, 2013

-Though public executions are nothing new in the Islamic Republic of Iran, two executions carried out over the past week have received a lot of attention due to their time ...
+Though public executions are nothing new in the Islamic Republic of Iran, two executions carried out over the past week have received a lot of attention due to ...

 (Legal Analysis): Children Illegally Counted in Inflated Iranian Labor Statistics